Bcopeland64/LLM-Zoomcamp/LLM Zoomcamp Final Project/readme.md

 ## Features

-This QA Chatbot is designed to answer all Hobbit related questions for anyone interested in this part of Tolkein's legendarium.
-I have also added additional texts in the event that the user wants to explore other parts of the Tolkein lore including the Silmarillion and the Lord of the Rings.
+This QA Chatbot is designed to answer all Hobbit-related questions for anyone interested in this part of Tolkien's legendarium.
+I have also added additional texts in the event that the user wants to explore other parts of the Tolkien lore including the Silmarillion and the Lord of the Rings.

 ## Prerequisites